donovanainsley/movie-maestro/README.md

     - The favicon was found from a google search for "clapperboard favicon" and can be found [here](https://www.flaticon.com/free-icon/clapperboard_371869?term=film+clapper&page=1&position=34&origin=tag&related_id=371869).

+## Features
+   - Responsive on all devicess.
+   - Easy to navigate using throughout the site.
+   - How to play modal, explaining the quizes purpose.
+   - A leaderboard that saves users score to the local storage allowing them to track high scores.
+   - A heads up display to display question count and user score.

 ## Technologies Used

 ### Languages Used